haydenwoodhead/burner.kiwi/README.md

 If you do decide to deploy this yourself not using the cloudformation template you will need to setup some form of cron to tell burner.kiwi to delete old mailgun routes.

-If you are deployed on lambda: check out the `deletehelper` sub folder
+If you are deployed on lambda: if you used the cloudformation template you're sweet.
+Otherwise setup a cloudformation event to call the lambda func every 6 hours or so.

-If you are deployed on a normal machine: setup a cron to run the binary like so `burnerkiwi -delete-old-routes`.
+If you are deployed on a normal machine: setup a cron to run the binary every 6 hours or so like so `burnerkiwi -delete-old-routes`.
 You will need to ensure the binary can still access the environment variables.

 These will both trigger the removal of old routes from mailgun.